Newly eligible transfers provide backcourt athleticism and strength inside

 Prior to returning to DePaul in 1988, Bruno spent eight seasons as the associate men's head coach at Loyola-Chicago under Gene Sullivan.
 During his stay, the Ramblers won 138 games and posted 17 or more wins in four campaigns, including a pair of 20-win seasons.
 His tenure at Loyola was highlighted by the 1984-85 squad that went 27-6 and reached the Sweet 16 of the NCAA Tournament before bowing to eventual national runner-up Georgetown.
 The Ramblers also captured three Midwestern Collegiate Conference titles during his time at the Chicago school.

-Doug and his wife, Patty, are the parents of six sons, Bryan, Kevin, David, Brendan, Patrick and Bradley and are the proud grandparents of seben.
+Doug and his wife, Patty, are the parents of six sons, Bryan, Kevin, David, Brendan, Patrick and Bradley and are the proud grandparents of eight.
 Bryan and his wife, former DePaul women's basketball player Stacy Krumrei, are the parents of Jackson, Morgan, Owen and Eden.
-Kevin and his wife Sarah are the parents of Brendan, Nora and Declan.
+Kevin and his wife Sarah are the parents of Brendan, Nora, Declan and Colin.

 Bryan, Kevin, David and Brendan are graduates of St. Ignatius High School where they played basketball for coach John Tracy.
 Kevin, David and Brendan were All-Catholic League selections.
 David played on the DePaul men's team for four seasons while Bryan, Kevin and Brendan played at junior-college power Tallahassee Community College for two seasons.
 Mike Gillespie, a graduate of DePaul and former head coach at Florida A&M, coached Bryan, Kevin and Brendan at Tallahassee.